 Some positions and roles

-2018 Honorary Doctorate, Roskilde University, for expertise in Experiential Learning and Education Futures – a welcome acknowledgement of my commitment to radically student-centered learning.
+2018 Honorary Doctorate, Roskilde University, for expertise in Experiential Learning and Education Futures – a welcome acknowledgement from this wonderful university of my commitment to radically student-centered learning.

 2016- Faculty member, Center for Design Research, School of Engineering, Stanford – Larry Liefer’s great research group.